crafttheweb/thelastpickle/_posts/2011-07-04-Cassandra-Query-Plans.md

 ---
 layout: post
-title: "Cassandra Query Plans"
+title: Cassandra Query Plans
-category: Cassandra
+category: blog
+tags: cassandra
+author: Aaron Morton
 ---

 I've had a few conversations about query performance on wide rows recently, so it seemed about time to dig into how the different slice queries work.